halhenke/InquirerPlus/README.md

     + to achieve this the user is supposed to use the inquirer prompt recursively
     + if one wants the option to get a set of answers from the user in the form of a list or an object then this involves a bit of fiddling and different scripts are needed for each situation
 + This package is intended to provide extra prompt types so that these sorts of things can be done without needing any extra scripting or need to worry about sequencing - just provide a list of prompts.

+## TODO
+- [ ] Nested repeating prompts
+- [ ] Rationalise new prompt types
+- [ ] Prompt repeating should optionally have different messages for first time and on subsequent prompts
+- [ ] Usage Documentation
+- [ ] Build